-

 The invited guest will receive an invitation email sent by Microsoft Teams.
 The subject of the email reads “You were added as a guest to [Organization name] in Microsoft Teams.”
 Right at the start of the email, there is an element showing to which team the guest has been invited to.

-The guest can now click on the button “Open Microsoft Teams” to join Teams.
+The guest can now click on the button “Open Microsoft Teams” to join Teams as a guest.
 Then they can access the team and channels they were invited to.

 The First Login as a Guest in Teams